Code-Institute-Submissions/danthestar-MS2/README.md

 ## **Wireframes**
 ---
-* I used website wireframe.cc to create a wireframes, with addition of Photoshop ofc.
+* I used website [Wireframe.cc](https://wireframe.cc/) to create a wireframes, with addition of Photoshop ofc.

 ![](assets/mdimg/wire.jpg)